What is the project about?

 We have worked with a range of community groups across Walsall to create habitat enhancements and link up Walsall’s greenspaces.
 These groups have included allotments, schools, nurseries, and more.

-Together, we have dug five ponds in Walsall at Winterely Lane allotments, Ryecroft Community Hub, Old Church C of E Primary School, Slater Lane Allotments and Bloxwich Primary Academy.
-We have also created four mini ponds and two bog gardens at local community sites.
-Other interventions include a series of toad abodes popping up around Walsall, a new sensory garden and several hibernacula!
+Together, we have dug eight ponds in Walsall at Winterely Lane allotments, Ryecroft Community Hub, Old Church C of E Primary School, Slater Lane Allotments, Hucker Road Allotments, Bloxwich Primary Academy, Beechtree Road Allotments and Victoria Road Allotments.
+We have also created mini ponds, bog gardens, toad abodes and many other small habitats around Walsall.

 You can see all of these interventions on the map above.